 See also: United States Congress, Senate, Committee on the Judiciary, Charges of Illegal Practices of the Department of Justice

 Born 1867, Canischio, Italy.
 Housewife; laborer.
 Migrated to US circa 1902.
 April 1902 married coal miner Killo Gotti in Lafayette, Missouri.
 She adopted the common anarchist name Alba (“Dawn”), and named her children Idea (i.e. “L’Idea” of anarchism) and Ravachol (after the French anarchist of the same name).
-By 1908 she was contributing funds and writings fo the Italian-American anarchist newspapers Cronaca Sovversiva and La Questione Sociale.
+By 1908 she was contributing funds and writings to the Italian-American anarchist newspapers Cronaca Sovversiva and La Questione Sociale.
 Also in contact with anarchists in Italy, including Aldino Felicani (future treasurer of the Sacco-Vanzetti Defense Committee), and raised funs for the antimilitarist anarchist newspaper Rompete le file!
 (Break Ranks!) in Milan.
 Separated from Gotti (who died in 1913); in 1909 married anarchist coal miner Guglielmo Galeotti (“William Galleoti”).
 Lived in various mining towns in Kansas and Illinois.
 Named their children Ferrer (after martyred Spanish anarchist educator Francisco Ferrer) and Germinal (after Émile Zola’s radical novel about French coal miners, Germinal).
-Reportedly deported as an anarchist in 1916 but returned to illegally to the US.
+Reportedly deported as an anarchist in 1916 but returned illegally to the US.
 Arrested 1920 with Guglielmo Galeotti; she escaped custody while he was deported.
 1921 she collected money for the Sacco-Vanzetti Defense Committee.
 Arrested 1923 in Schulter, Oklahoma.
 Ill and fasting when detained, she refused to eat for 33 days and was declared “insane” and force-fed.
 Deported January 10, 1924.
-Her children were left in the care of their eldest sibling, Ida (Idea) Gotti, now age 21.
-Subsequent activities unknown.
-Died 1940 in Turin.
+Her youngest two children were left in the care of their sister, Ida (Idea) Gotti, now age 21 and a teacher.

 See also: Ancestry.com; Cronaca Sovversiva, May 31, 1913; Financial Report of the Sacco-Vanzetti Defense Committee (1925); Jennifer Guglielmo, Living the Revolution: Italian Women’s Resistance and Radicalism in New York City, 1880-1945; Caroline Waldron Merithew, “Anarchist Motherhood: Toward the Making of a Revolutionary Proletariat in Illinois Coal Towns,” in Women, Gender, and Transnational Lives: Italian Workers of the World; Henryetta Daily Stanard (Henryetta OK), January 1 and 2, 1924; Henryetta Standard (Henryetta OK), January 3 and January 7, 1924